wagtail/rfcs/text/034-redirects-admin-changes.md

 An alternative to this would be to create a “RedirectPage” type which is a page type that acts as a redirect when served, but these aren’t as flexible and are more heavier to handle in the database than redirects are.

-## Management of masked redirects

-Redirects are only used for requests that return a 404.
-So if a redirect exists for a URL that contains a page or is routable from Django, the redirect would be considered “masked”.

-Masked redirects may not be considered bad, but it might be useful to surface them in the admin interface and make them filterable.

 ## Bulk actions

 Removing many redirects at once is quite tedious.
 This will be more of a problem when we start adding new ways to add redirects.